Welcome to the Wisconsin School of Business

 3. Copy of your passport ID page

 Upload all completed forms to your WSB Global Programs online application by the application deadline.
 Proof of financial support is also required to qualify for your student visa.
+Proof of financial support must be in English.
+You cannot translate the document.
+If you cannot get the statement in English on your own, your bank should be able to provide a statement in English.
 After applying to WSB, you will receive instructions to submit documentation to International Student Services (ISS) through TerraDotta (TDS).
 The application documentation submitted will be used to generate the DS-2019 and other visa documentation, which is one of the documents you will need to bring with you to your visa appointment.